-Home > Home Organization > Home Organization Tips > What to Do with Your Belongings After Decluttering
+Home > Home Organization > Home Organization Tips > What to Do With Your Items After Decluttering

 Cardboard boxes labeled for keeping or donating decluttered items.

-What to Do with Your Belongings After Decluttering
+What to Do With Your Items After Decluttering

-So you’ve decluttered your home—now what?
-More often than not, items in your discard pile can be disposed of sustainably, donated to a good cause, or even sold.
-Whether you’re preparing for a move, downsizing, or just doing some spring cleaning, here are 11 ways to get rid of decluttered stuff!
+So, you’ve decluttered your home—now what?
+Usually, items in your discard pile can be disposed of sustainably, donated to a good cause, or even sold.
+Whether you’re moving in a hurry, downsizing, or just doing some spring cleaning, here are 11 ways to get rid of decluttered items!

 Donate Items